-Parivrtta Anjaneyasana (par-ee-vrt-tah Aan-Jha-Nay-AHS-anna), also known as the Revolved Lunge Pose, is a twisted variation of Lunge Pose with several modifications and variations that develops stamina while improving your balance.
-During each exercise, make sure to maintain a focus on your breathing.
+Parivrtta anjaneyasana (par-ee-VRT-tah Aan-jha-nay-AHS-anna) is a twisted variation of lunge pose with several modifications and variations that develops stamina while improving your balance.

 Philosophy & Origin:

-Traditionally, the parivrtta anjaneyasana has been believed to activate the third chakra, or manipura.
+Parivrtta anjaneyasana is believed to activate the third chakra, or manipura.
 This chakra is the body’s center of energy and vitality.
-It is a source of confidence, internal strength and courage, and activating the manipura chakra through this pose is believed to shield and counter against fear and insecurity.
+It is a source of confidence, internal strength, and courage, and activating the manipura chakra through this pose can shield against fear and insecurity.

 - Develops stamina and endurance in your thighs